danielpqb/POC-1/README.md

 1. Register yourself on the **/users/new** route.
 2. Add future matches on **/matches/new**.
 3. Now you can create, update and delete your bets.
+4. Make sure to update the bets to have a status **true** if it was a correct bet, or **false** otherwise.
-4. When you are done, you can get the ranking of the most accurate users.
+5. When you are done, you can get the ranking of the most accurate users.

 ## Documentation